• Home

 How To Become A Special Forces Officer

-Anyone interested in learning how to become a Special Forces officer should know the academic and military career paths that can help land a military job in one of these specialty units.
+Anyone interested in becoming a Special Forces officer should know the academic and military career paths that can help land a military job in one of these specialty units.

 If you want to join the military as an officer in the Special Forces, start early–talk to a recruiter as soon as possible if you are still in high school (at the start of your senior year is ideal) and if you are currently serving, contact your command support staff about Special Forces recruiting contacts.